Jaymon/Mingo/README.txt

 $c->sortUsername(mingo_criteria::ASC);

-Now, most ORMs and abstraction layers have a peer or table class (atleast the ones that I've used) that takes care of db loads, and then they have another class that is the actual ORM for the db's table.
-I decided to combine the two and just have the one class, this will take some getting used to at first, but it is actually pretty cool when you start using it.
+Now, most ORMs and abstraction layers have a peer or table class (atleast the ones that I've used) that takes care of db loads and sets, and then they have another class that is the actual ORM for the db's table.
+I decided to combine the two and just have the one class, this will take some getting used to at first but is actually pretty cool when you start using it.
 And if you wanted to create a Peer class, you could:

 class user_peer {
   static function getByUsername($list){